basyirnashiruddin/openshift-migration-helpers/README.md

 - Please make sure the namespace is available at the destination
 - Please define the source registry and token at access.conf
 - Please define the destination registry and token at access.conf

+For migrating all the latest images from one cluster to another cluster with a specific namespace with skepeo

+./skepeo_migrate.sh {namespace}